Row Width in Soybean Production

-Recent research studies have shown a 3 to 4 bu/acre yield advantage for soybeans planted in drilled narrow rows or 15-inch rows compared to 30-inch rows.
-In spite of this clear advantage, row spacing preferences vary greatly across North America, and 30-inch row soybeans are common and even gaining in many areas.
+Recent research studies have around a 4 bu/acre yield advantage for soybeans planted in drilled narrow rows or 15-inch rows compared to 30-inch rows.
+In spite of this advantage, row spacing preferences vary greatly across North America, and 30-inch row soybeans are common and reflect a shift in planting attitudes.
 This demonstrates that many different considerations beyond simply yield potential can affect the best practices for each individual grower.
 Factors such as equipment costs, workload management, and disease management all play an important role.
 When those issues are accounted for, narrow-row planting is not necessarily the best economic choice for all operations.
 Because of this complexity, no one-size-fits-all answer should be applied.
 Rather, each grower should carefully consider the costs, risks and benefits of soybean row spacing options in their farming operation.

 Bertram, M.G., and P. Pedersen.
 2004.
 Adjusting management practices using glyphosate-resistant soybean cultivars.
 Agron.
 J. 96:462-468.